FinnPL/Overengineered-ToDo/README.md

 - `staging` builds publish tags `staging` and `sha-<commit>` for each service at `ghcr.io/<owner>/overengineered-<service>`.
 - `main` (production) builds publish tags `prod` and `sha-<commit>`.
 - Git tags (for example `v0.1.0`) trigger a build that also pushes an image tagged with the release name.
 Pull requests still run the workflow but skip the push step.

+## Kubernetes & Helm

+- `helm-charts/api` packages the `user` and `todo` API services as a single chart.
+Each service lives under `values.services.<name>`.
+- Domains default to `<service>.api.<environment>.todo.lipok.dev`.
+Override `global.dns` or per-service `ingress` fields if you need a different layout.
+- Autoscaling is enabled by default; tweak `services.<name>.autoscaling` for CPU and optional memory targets.
+Staging starts at 2 replicas and production at 3.
+- Deploy with the environment-specific values files: `helm upgrade --install api-staging ./helm-charts/api -f helm-charts/api/values-staging.yaml` (and `values-prod.yaml` for production).
+- Preview the rendered manifests locally before applying: `helm template api-staging ./helm-charts/api -f helm-charts/api/values-staging.yaml`.